todmount/wicca/README.md

 ✅ Supports multiple CNN architectures.
 ✅ Uses pre-trained models: no model training required.
 ✅ Enables structured analysis, comparing classification results between original images and their wavelet-compressed counterparts.
-✅ Developed to use in Jupyter Notebook, but can be used as a CLI.
+✅ Developed to use in Jupyter Notebook, but can be used as a CLI tool.
-✅ Implemented in a way that it's easy to add a new wavelet.
+✅ Implemented in a way that it's manageable to add a new wavelet.

 ## Installation